 According to the Mayo Clinic, the most common causes of a broken nose in children are:

-- Sports injuries, especially football and hockey
+- Sports injuries, especially in football and hockey

 - Motor vehicle accidents

-- Physical altercations (in older children)
+- Physical altercations (with older children)

 What Your Doctor May Recommend

-If the nose still looks crooked after the swelling subsides, an ear nose and throat (ENT) specialist can reset or realign the nose in an office procedure using anesthesia.
+If the nose still looks crooked after the swelling subsides, an ear, nose, and throat (ENT) specialist can reset or realign the nose in an office procedure using anesthesia.
 Typically, if there are no issues with breathing and the sinuses are not affected, this procedure is not done unless it is desired for cosmetic purposes.